 2006│ Hoshi’a et ‘Amekha • Or Zaru’a • Yedid Nefesh

 Hazzan Joanna Selznick Dulkin is originally from the San Francisco Bay Area.
 She graduated with honors from Stanford University and received her Master’s Degree in Sacred Music and Cantorial Investiture from the Jewish Theological Seminary’s H.L.
 Miller Cantorial School in 2004.
-Having previously been associate hazzan of Beth El Synagogue Center in New Rochelle, NY, she currently serves hazzan of Shaare Zedek Synagogue in St. Louis, Missouri.
+She currently serves as Hazzan at Adath Jeshurun Congregation in Minneapolis, MN, having previously served at Beth El Synagogue Center in New Rochelle, NY, and Shaare Zedek Synagogue in St. Louis, MO.
 Her music has taken her to Hawaii, Israel, England, and Singapore, where she served as the High Holiday cantor for two years.
 She is a published composer and writer, and appears on several CD recordings.